tpperez/nextjs_template/docs/testing.md

 ### Custom Testing Infrastructure

-The template provides foundational testing utilities that teams can extend to create efficient and maintainable test suites.
+The template provides testing utilities that teams can extend to create efficient and maintainable test suites.

 **Testing Utilities Available:**